Quickstart's IT bootcamps & IT certifications help you get a new or better career. We partner with top technology companies and universities.

-No matter how basic this sounds, you cannot work out windows 10 without starting from starting.
+No matter how basic this sounds, you cannot work out Windows 10 without starting from the beginning.

 2. Configuration Management

-Configuration Management (CM) is a technical management discipline widely adopted by Systems Engineering as well as Software Engineering.
-Knowing the basic methods of windows deployment through CM is an essential skill that you must have.
-Effective CM will ensure that recent design and build state of the system is known and recorded, and makes it possible to rebuild the system correctly in case of errors.
+Configuration Management (CM) is a technical management discipline widely adopted by systems engineering as well as software engineering.
+Knowing the basic methods of Windows deployment through CM is an essential skill.
+Effective CM will ensure that recent design and build state of the system is known and recorded, making it possible to rebuild the system correctly in case of errors.

 3. Microsoft Windows Server

-Microsoft Corporation has designed Microsoft Windows Servers to efficiently handle corporate networking, Internet/intranet hosting, databases, enterprise-scale messaging and other similar functions.
-You should know how to install, configure, and administer Windows Server to avail useful benefits like Dynamic Access Control, storage pool, and easy backup.
+Microsoft designed Microsoft Windows Servers to efficiently handle corporate networking, internet/intranet hosting, databases, enterprise-scale messaging and other similar functions.
+You should know how to install, configure and administer Windows Server to avail useful benefits like Dynamic Access Control, storage pool, and easy backup.

 4. Browsing with Microsoft Edge

 The Edge browser has an integrated sharing feature with a Share button on its toolbar that enables you to share web pages; it also has Cortana integration, reading list feature, and web page annotations that allow you to highlight, make and erase notes and copy certain parts of a web page.
-However, one requires knowing the basics about disabling flashes, change download folder, stop restore tabs after crashing, import favorites from other browsers to edge, block pop-ups and configuring home page to make complete use of it.
+However, one requires knowing the basics about how to disable flashes, change download folders, stop restore tabs after crashing, import favorites from other browsers to edge, block pop-ups and configure home page to make complete use of it.

-We strongly suspect that you have completely ignored Edge’s heart-redning pleas to use it as your default browser, and have only used it once to download chrome, but we do recommend giving it a shot.
+We strongly suspect that you have completely ignored Edge’s heart-rending pleas to use it as your default browser, and have only used it once to download Chrome, but we do recommend giving it a shot.
 It may surprise you.

 5. Security and Networking

 Security and networking are downright essentials for you.
-To know Windows 10 parental controls, turning windows PC to a WI-FI hotspot, mirroring the screen on a television or monitor screen, password protect a folder, setting up Window’s Hello facial recognition, and creating a guest account are the basic necessity.
+To know Windows 10 parental controls, turning Windows PC to a WI-FI hotspot, mirroring the screen on a television or monitor screen, password protecting a folder, setting up Window’s Hello facial recognition and creating a guest account are the basic necessities.

 6. Supporting and Troubleshooting